The School District must first be aware of the student’s need for services. Referrals are often initiated by the Committee on Special Education.

 What can I bring or have in my room?

-Students are allowed to have iPods, tablets, and laptops.
-We do not provide open WiFi on campus so students are unable to access the internet in their rooms.
+We do not provide open WiFi on campus so students are unable to access the internet on their own devices so laptops and similar should be left at home.
+Our Education program uses Google Classroom and all students are provided a managed Chromebook for use in the classroom.
 Posters and other decorations are encouraged to help create a sense of a privacy and safety.
 We provide a full list of what is allowed in the room at the time of admission.

 Do I have to share a room with another student?